meditator3/git-flow-example/README.md

 next, we want to have better visualization so we use --git kraken-- to look at it, using this repo. downlaod-install and authorize this repo.
 currently: develop has 3 files-two old 2, and the great_feature from hotshot branch

+but hotshot forgot something, and updated the "great feature". created a pull request, and squash and merged into develop. because he is a loved hotshot

+next, ariel wants to pull request his files to develop branch, with pull request. but his boss doesn't like him as much, so he allows only with "merge commit"